-Examples of issues which might trouble you include family and relationship problems; anxiety; self confidence; depression; anger; grief and loss; friendships – and many more.
-Counselling will be offered for one, a few or many sessions, depending on what is needed.
-You will be able to discuss how often you want to see your counsellor and ask any questions you may have at your first session.
+Examples of issues which might trouble you include family and relationship problems; anxiety; self confidence; depression; anger; grief and loss; want to see your counsellor and ask any questions you may have at your first session.

-Counselling have free advise which any student can use when they need support.
-Counselling have advise on:
+Counselling have free advice which any student can use when they need support.
+Counselling have advice on:

 Making an appointment